Danica McKellar: Writing

 McKellar has authored several mathematics-related books, primarily targeting adolescent readers interested in succeeding at the study of mathematics.
-Her first book, Math Doesn't Suck: How to Survive Middle School Math without Losing Your Mind or Breaking a Nail, was a New York Times bestseller, and was favorably reviewed by Tara C. Smith, the founder of Iowa Citizens for Science and a professor of epidemiology at the University of Iowa.
+Her first book, Math Doesn't Suck: How to Survive Middle School Math without Losing Your Mind or Breaking a Nail, was a New York Times bestseller, and was favorably reviewed by Tara C. Smith, the founder of Iowa Citizens for Science and a professor of epidemiology at the University of Iowa in Iowa City.
 The book also received a review from Anthony Jones, writing for the School Librarian journal, who described the book as "a trouble-shooting guide to help girls overcome their biggest maths challenges," noting what he described as "real-world examples of great mathematics in action."
 In an interview with Smith, McKellar said that she wrote the book "to show girls that math is accessible and relevant, and even a little glamorous" and to counteract "damaging social messages telling young girls that math and science aren't for them".

 McKellar's second book, Kiss My Math: Showing Pre-Algebra Who's Boss, was released on August 5, 2008.
 The book's target audience is girls in the 7th through 9th grades.
 Her third book, Hot X: Algebra Exposed! covers algebra topics, while the previous two titles were intended as "algebra-readiness books."
 Hot X was published on August 3, 2010.
 Her fourth book, Girls Get Curves – Geometry Takes Shape, focuses on the subject of geometry, and attempts to make the subject more accessible.

 Three of McKellar's books were listed in The New York Times children's bestseller list.
 She received Mathical Honors for Goodnight, Numbers.